 An easy, yet effective, sculling drill can be done while swimming a slowed down freestyle.
 Push off the wall as usually and complete one stroke with one arm.
 Instead of bringing the arm immediately down and back around your body, leave it out in front for a few extra kicks.
 As your arm is extended out in front of your body underwater, use the sculling paddle in a wave-like, back and forth motion to get even more propulsion and strength training.
 After 4 or 5 waves, pull your arm through and repeat the same on the other arm to equally train both sides.

 Reps; 10 x 25 yards, rest 15 seconds between sets

 This drill is great because it allows you to get a better feel for the water.
 Instead of using your hand to feel the water, you’ll want to focus on pressing into the water with your forearm.
 This motion encourages your core muscles to actively rotate and help push your body forward.
 The Finis PT Paddles are great for this drill because they take the hand out of the stroke’s equation.

 It’s important to remember to use training devices, like hand paddles, in moderation.
 Resistance training in the pool is just like strength training on dry land.
-Aim to strength train a 1-2 times a week, at most.
+Aim to strength train 1-2 times per week, at most.
 And listen to your body while in the water and adjust the drills and reps to your individualized needs.

 Connect with AquaGear® on Google+.